jonatw/apple-store-scrape/README.md

 ### Web Interface Configuration

 You can customize the exchange rate and foreign transaction fee in the web interface.
 These settings are saved in the browser's local storage for future visits.
+The web interface includes:

+- Dark/light theme toggle that respects system preferences
+- Responsive design for mobile and desktop
+- Search functionality for filtering products
+- Interactive settings panel for adjusting exchange rates and fees
+- Price difference calculations with and without foreign transaction fees
+- Product recommendation based on price comparison

 ## Data Format